 If you are looking for information on the virus, visit our COVID-19 resources page with information from fact-based agencies in Canada and around the world.

-Like everyone in Canada, CAMRT is working to adapt in this rapidly-evolving COVID-19 outbreak.
-Our office has moved to working remotely.
+The CAMRT office continues to operate remotely.
 We have the tools to do so seamlessly while still delivering excellent member service and being available to you via all the usual channels.
 Please don’t hesitate to reach out and connect with us.

 In addition, we are making it a priority to find extra ways that we can be of support and of service to members and MRTs across Canada in these exceptional times.

-Below we have collated some of the important changes and new initiatives relating to COVID-19 and the CAMRTMarch 25 Message from Irving Gold, CEO, CAMRT
+Below we have collated some of the important changes and new initiatives relating to COVID-19 and the CAMRT